obfusk/apksigcopier/README.md

-It now forcibly replaces existing padding even when the file is already aligned as it should be, except when `--alignment-preserved` is specified, in which case it will still align files that aren't already aligned correctly but keep existing padding for files that are.
+It now forcibly replaces existing padding even when the file is already aligned as it should be, except when `--alignment-preserved` is specified, in which case it will keep existing (non)alignment and padding.

 This means it will replace existing zero padding with different padding for each and every non-compressed file.
 This padding will not only be different but also